w2paw/dumpwou/README.md

 `sudo apt-get install owx` #for the underlying software on Ubuntu-based systems.

 `lsusb|grep "PL2303"` # to find what name the serial port was assigned to on your PC.

-#example output: Bus 004 Device 002: ID 067b:2303 Prolific Technology, Inc. PL2303 Serial Port
+Example output: `Bus 004 Device 002: ID 067b:2303 Prolific Technology, Inc. PL2303 Serial Port`

 Presented in the hopes that it will be useful, but without any warranty.
 GNU GPLv3